 Typically the higher tier mobs that you defeat, the higher tier and higher gear score items will be dropped.
-However, as you level up lower tier armor (and other gear) still play an important role in New World.
-Obtaining lower tier armor is valuable because you can salvage it and which will give you repair parts, and then you can use those repair parts to repair your damaged gear.
+However, as you level up lower tier armor (and other gear) still plays an important role in New World.
+Obtaining lower-tier armor is valuable because you can salvage it and which will give you repair parts, and then you can use those repair parts to repair your damaged gear.

 Dropped vs Crafted vs Faction Armor

 The primary difference between dropped armor and crafted armor in New World is that armor that is looted will come with a specific set of perks that can’t be changed, and when crafting gear you can choose which perks to apply to that specific piece of gear.